 12.4.4.2.3 Hash-to-curve generation of the password element with ECC groups

-The SSWU method takes a curve-specific parameter, z, which is determined by finding the number that satisfies the following rules, given p, a, and b, from the curve's domain parameter set:
+The SSWU method takes a curve-specific parameter, z, which is determined from the following formula, given p, a, and b, from the curve's domain parameter set:

-1) z = n if
+Assign a counter, ctr, the value 1.
+If the following conditions are true for n = ctr then z = ctr.
+Otherwise, if they are true for n = -ctr then z = -ctr.
+Otherwise increment ctr and repeat until a value for z is found.

 i) n is not a quadratic residue modulo p

 ii) n is not –1